RosettaCommons/documentation/stepwise-classes-moves.md

 • `RESAMPLE` -- sample a specific connection.
 Specify residue to move; connection will be inferred based on parent residue in pose.

-• `RESAMPLE_INTERNAL_LOCAL` -- sample a specific internal residue, making a transient cutpoint after it, enforcing KIC-based chain closure, and removing the cutpoint variant.
+• `RESAMPLE_INTERNAL_LOCAL` -- (tested for RNA only so far) sample a specific internal residue, making a transient cutpoint after it, enforcing KIC-based chain closure, and removing the cutpoint variant.
 (ERRASER style -- kind of like a **backrub** but for RNA.)

 For each SWA_Move, the residue is specified, the type of connection ('AttachmentType') to a parent residue (BOND_TO_PREVIOUS, BOND_TO_NEXT,JUMP_TO_PREV_IN_CHAIN, JUMP_TO_NEXT_IN_CHAIN,JUMP_INTERCHAIN), and the parent residue.
 The last two pieces of information are basically redundant, but allow for consistency checks in Movers.